Hand and a UI card

 Picture showing how to treat the letter spacing

-Use Auto-Layout
+Use auto-layout

 You can set spacing rules between the cards by using auto-layout.
 When using auto-layout, look at what part of the content varies and what part is fixed.
 Define the height with auto-layout, as shown in the example, to maintain uniformity and achieve clean UI cards.